Introduction to Nevill Street

 Both for safety when Welsh raids were expected, and for marketing, the livestock would be driven in through the Tudor (West) Gate and the Frogmore (North) Gate and their natural standing place would be the street that runs between them, formerly know as Cow Street or Rother Street (rother meaning horned cattle).
 This is now called Nevill Street after the family of the Earls of Abergavenny, a 19th century enhancement.
 Cattle were sold here until 1795 when they were moved first to the wide part of Frogmore Street.
 The cattle market did not come into full use until 1862 (Minutes of the Improvement Commissioners).

 The next bout of prosperity was from 1790-1820, when the Blaenavon Iron Works brought much trade.
 In 1794, the Improvement Commission was set up to provide a new market and tidy up the town, which seems to have got into a rather derelict state.
-As they decreed that overhangs and projections much be removed, alterations of many buildings accounts for the rather uniform appearance of Nevill Street (the first to be altered).
-It was also the first to be paved in 1795 and has remained almost unchanged until the demolition and building of the new Post Office in 1968.
+As they decreed that overhangs and projections must be removed, alterations of many buildings accounts for the rather uniform appearance of Nevill Street (the first to be altered).
+It was also the first to be paved in 1795 and remained almost unchanged until the demolition and building of the new Post Office in 1968.
+The remains of the cellars of buildings in the square in front of the Post Office has been revealed whenever alterations to this area are made, showing that the houses continued to Castle Street.

 House numbering: Odd numbers on the West Side, from Frogmore Street to Tudor Gate.
 Even numbers opposite.
 St John’s Street has only no 1-4 remaining on the south side.